1944 World Series

 This is currently the earliest World Series in which one of the teams (St. Louis Browns), has had no personnel eventually elected to the Hall of Fame.

+To date, the St. Louis Cardinals of 1942, 1943, and 1944 are the most recent National League team to appear in the World Series in three consecutive seasons.

 This is the only World Series to date in which neither team was credited with a stolen base.

 This would also be the final World Series where Kenesaw Mountain Landis was the commissioner of baseball.
 Landis died six weeks later on November 25.

+This was the only time the Baltimore Orioles franchise made the World Series (and by extension the postseason) while based in St. Louis.
+The next time they did either was in 1966, by which time the franchise had relocated to Baltimore.

 Background

 Many of the game's best players were called away for World War II, and the result was a seriously depleted pool of talent.